MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDomain.md

 ### -AuthenticationType
 Indicates the configured authentication type for the domain.
 The value is either Managed or Federated.
-Managed indicates a cloud managed domain where Azure AD performs user authentication.
+Managed indicates a cloud managed domain where Microsoft Entra ID performs user authentication.
 Federated indicates authentication is federated with an identity provider such as the tenant's on-premises Active Directory via Active Directory Federation Services.
 Not nullable.